Kansas farmers begin planting despite drought

 Lange said the soil in Belle Plaine is so dry it crumbles.
 He said there is some moisture on his acreage, but they are hoping for more rain.

-He is planting less this year and said the ground doesn’t have as much moisture like last year.
+He is planting less this year and said the ground doesn’t have as much moisture as last year.

 “My biggest fear is we are going to get corn up the stuff that we planted in the moisture, and it will just run out of moisture and die,” said Lange.